Denmark has a comprehensive healthcare system based on the principle of equal access.

 Healthcare in Denmark is universal.
 Visits to the doctor's office, emergency wards, and public hospitals are free to everyone covered by the Danish health insurance system.

 Specialist consultations may also be partially or fully covered depending on the circumstances and provided that you receive a referral from your doctor.
-You can contact specialised medics within the fields of ears, nose, throat, and eyes directly and without referral from your own GP/general practitioner.
+You can contact specialized medics within the fields of ears, nose, throat, and eyes directly and without referral from your own GP/general practitioner.

 Health insurance card

 Your health insurance card, also referred to as the 'yellow card', is proof that you are covered by the Danish healthcare system.
 It allows you to receive healthcare treatment in Denmark, Greenland, and the Faroe Islands, and is used in a number of different situations such as when you visit the doctor.
 Medical prescriptions and dental treatment, however, are not covered by the health insurance card.